drewww/breach/docs/plan.md

    a.
 I think for the emitters/environment stuff to be interesting at minimum I need click-to-do-damage.
 That doesn't need the whole system, though.
 I could just do click to damage for now.
 1. Rebuild push prediction system.
 1. Rebuild push animation system.
+1. Build a grenade type weapon?
+1. Build a rocket -- has a destination but takes some turns to get there and can be intercepted and maybe shot?? or pushed??
+1.